Skip to main content

 • You're buying in an outer Bezirk where prices are below the city median.
 The mortgage-versus-rent comparison is closer to neutral month one.

-For non-resident and cross-border buyers, the legal mechanics (Notar appointment, Grunderwerbsteuer at 6 % in Berlin, the role of the Grundbuch) are covered in the Buying Property in Germany as a Foreigner (2026 Guide).
+For non-resident and cross-border buyers, the legal mechanics (Notar appointment, land transfer tax at 6 % in Berlin, the role of the land register or Grundbuch) are covered in the Buying Property in Germany as a Foreigner (2026 Guide).
 Germany is open to EU and non-EU buyers without residency restrictions, but a sober look at financing terms for non-residents (typically higher LTV requirements) belongs in the plan.

 When renting still wins